openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering/README.md

 ## How It Works

-Upon the start-up the demo application reads command line parameters and loads a network to Inference engine and an url to the "context" text to search answers for user-provided questions.
+Upon the start-up the demo application reads command line parameters and loads a network to Inference engine.
+It also fetch data from the user-provided url to populate the "context" text.
+The text is then used to search answers for user-provided questions.

 ## Running